akkilaa/residential-building-tasks/README.md

 ## What this solves

-Running a residential building means repeating the same maintenance tasks on a schedule — adding salt tablets to the water softener, cleaning the garage drain, ordering supplies before they run out.
+Running a residential building means repeating the same maintenance tasks on a schedule:
+- Adding salt tablets to the water softener
+- Cleaning the garage drain
+- Ordering supplies before they run out

 Without a system, tasks get forgotten, done late, or duplicated.

 This bot:
 - Sends reminders to a Telegram group at the right time
 - Re-sends the reminder on a configured interval until someone confirms
-- Lets any resident mark a task done directly from the chat — no app, no login
+- Lets any resident mark a task done directly from the chat no app, no login
 - Tracks who completed each task and when
 - Monitors consumable stock (salt bags) and alerts the group when supplies are low
 - Logs the full completion history to a JSON file